-Documents you need
+Documents you need for a video call

-- Two primary identification documents or
+- Two primary identification documents, or

 - One primary and one secondary document

-- To prove your Social Security number
+- Proving your Social Security number

-- To prove your current address
+- Proving your current address

 Primary documents